khaledeid1k/khaledeid1k/README.md

 - 🔭 I’m currently working on **the Chance**

-- 🌱 I’m currently learning on the Chance
+- 🌱 I’m currently learning on ITI

 - 👨‍💻 All of my projects are available here